101leonor/tma-firewall/README.md

 **IOTClassifier.ipynb** is a notebook which is used for training a Random Forest Classifier which detects the type of device using flow level information.
 For the training of the current version of rf_classifier.pkl we used this dataset: https://paperswithcode.com/dataset/iot-devices-captures
+The notebook reads all the captures from the dataset and aggregates them into flows.
+It also balances the classes before classification by getting equal counts of each class to train on.
+The accuracy on the given dataset using an 80:20 split is 85% which for our purposes is enough.
+We cannot guarantee the real life accuracy because we do not have access to another labeled dataset for testing.